Step 1: Setting My Financial Goals

 Once I identify my short-term and long-term financial goals, how will I decide which ones I should work on?

-What is the “STAR” method, and why is it important?
+What is the “SMART” method, and why is it important?

-The “STAR” method is a tool that can help you set financial goals and stay motivated to accomplish them.
-“STAR” goals are …
+The “SMART” method is a tool that can help you set financial goals and stay motivated to accomplish them.
+“SMART” goals are …

 Additional Information